pglet/website/docs/pglet-service/beta.md

 ---
-id: pglet-io-beta
 title: Pglet.io service beta limits
-sidebar_label: Beta limits
+sidebar_label: Beta
+slug: beta
 ---

-During the beta [pglet.io](https://app.pglet.io) service is working in a public non-authenticated mode with some constraints applied.
+During the beta [Pglet hosted service](/docs/pglet-service) is working in a public non-authenticated mode with some constraints applied.
 Unauthenticated clients tracked by an IP addresses, so there might be situations when many users from the same network quickly exhaust allowed quotas.

 ## Pages